 Example #2 Option -v

-This option helps to print the lines that are not matching the pattern that is specified in the input parameter.
+This option helps print the lines that do not match the pattern specified in the input parameter.

 egrep -v [pattern] filename